 To evaluate the cartridges’ effectiveness in protecting workers, WRPS designed a process to test specific filter cartridges in actual tank farm conditions using methods approved by the Occupational Safety and Health Administration (OSHA).
 In the AP Tank Farm, cartridges were tested by connecting them to an exhaust stack and blowing vapors and gases directly from the tanks through the filters.

 The data collected during testing were analyzed by Pacific Northwest National Laboratory (PNNL) scientists.
-A summary report and a Q&A document produced by WRPS, in conjunction with the workforce, is also available.
+The reports are available below:

 SCBA vs. APR use

 Consistent with the August 2016 Memorandum of Agreement (MOA) between WRPS and HAMTC, the use of supplied air has been made mandatory for work inside the tank farms until two conditions have been met:

 - Cartridge testing is completed and documented results have been satisfactorily demonstrated to provide worker protection from tank vapor emissions.